ClemensGerstung/LowPolyEngine/somethoughts.md

 ## Wanted features

-### Simple API to create a window and add items to render
+### Simple API to create a window and add items to rendering

 As a client of this lib I want a simple interface to create a Window (which will be a ```GLFWwindow``` internally).
 To show the window just call the ```Render()``` function in a loop while the Window is open.